-My key lessons from creating a digital product for the MENA region
+My key lessons from creating a digital product for the Middle East and North Africa region

 In this article, Veronika Bogush, a seasoned product leader at a product design studio Other Land, shares insights and best practices for designing digital products tailored to the MENA region.